ConcaveFi/bashcave/README.md

 ## Usage

-All bash scripts inside the foler `scripts` do not need to be edited.
-Other folder myght need you to edite then to enter your api key.
-Most of the script will require your to have at least `curl` installed but also `jq`.
-If some script need it they will check if that cli-tool exist on your machine first.
+All bash scripts inside the folder `scripts/` do not need to be edited.
+Other folders may require you to edit them to enter your API key.
+Most of the scripts will require you to have at least`curl` installed, but some may also require `jq`.
+If a script needs it, it will check if that CLI tool exists on your machine first.

 ```sh
 sudo apt install curl jq